btclib-org/btclib/regtest-lab/windows.md

    ```
    generate 101
    ```
+7. to stop the GUI just close the process

 To really experiment beyond easy commands, a genuine command line experience is better than the GUI.
 The command line can be used along with the GUI: just skip ponts 3 and 4, start from point 5 below.
 Else, it can be used as alternative to the GUI, but in this case the Bitcoin Core daemon must be explicitly launched (points 3 e 4 below)